lacework/terraform-kubernetes-agent/README.md

 <a href="https://lacework.com"><img src="https://techally-content.s3-us-west-1.amazonaws.com/public-content/lacework_logo_full.png" width="200"></a>

-# Terraform module for deploying Lacework in a Kubernetes cluster
+# terraform-kubernetes-agent

 ## Description

-This is a repository of Terraform code which deploys the Lacework Datacollector as a DaemonSet in a Kubernetes (K8s) cluster.
+A Terraform Module to create a Secret and DaemonSet for deploying the Lacework Datacollector Agent in a Kubernetes cluster.

 ## Kubernetes